port-labs/port-docs/docs/tutorials/complete-use-cases/service-locking.md

 ### Deployment Config - Port API

-A deployment config is used to represent a deployment of a microservice, in a specific environment in your infrastructure.
-A deployment config has multiple `deployments` tied to it, each representing a new version of the deployed code of the matching microservice, in the matching environment.
+A deployment config is used to represent a service deployment in a specific environment in your infrastructure.
+A deployment config has multiple `deployments` tied to it, each representing a new version of the deployed code of the matching service, in its matching environment.

-A deployment config is also just what it sounds like - a `config`, that means it is a good place to store runtime variables and values, links to logging, tracing or dashboard tools and more static data that does not change between deployments.
+A deployment config is also just what it sounds like - a `config`, which means it is a good place to store runtime variables and values, links to logging, tracing, or dashboard tools, and more static data that does not change between deployments.

 Let's manually create a deployment config Entity for the `Notification Service` service in the Production environment: